deepro0204/TaskBoard-Application/README.md

-# TaskBoard-Application
+# TaskBoard Application

-A fully functional Kanban-style Task Board application built with React.
+A fully functional Kanban-style Task Board application built with **pure HTML, CSS, and Vanilla JavaScript** — no frameworks, no build tools, no dependencies.
 Covers every requirement in the assignment spec: static login, drag & drop, persistence, activity log, search/filter/sort, and more.

 ---